Inside Access to DriveSafe: A Driver Monitoring App Powered by Machine Learning

 The pandemic lockdown ceased to deter our enthusiasm to see this solution through to the end, and we came up with a great idea!

 We decided to develop DriveSafe, an intuitive Android-based app that would use the existing hardware of the user’s mobile app to assess their attentiveness while driving.
 The app that was designed captures images of the driver at pre-defined intervals to act as input to the machine learning algorithm within.

 - The intensive training given to the algorithm ensures that it identifies the driver’s activity with a great degree of accuracy.

 - Currently, we have identified 16 activities that the driver could be engaged in.
 This includes 15 driver distraction activities such as using a mobile phone for calls, texting, taking selfie on a phone, adjusting makeup, talking to passengers, reaching to the back seat, smoking, reaching for the audio system to play music, and more.
 The focused activity identified is the driver looking at the road while driving.

-- The activity is analysed through the hand movements of the driver as well.
+- The activity is analyzed through the hand movements of the driver as well.
 Hence, the camera should be positioned at a 45-degree angle to the direction in which the driver is facing.

 - The driver can pre-configure the app settings so that his/her images are captured at periodic intervals throughout the journey.
 This interval for photo capture can be configured up to milliseconds.

 - The user can also configure the resolution of the images captured.
 Additionally, he/she can configure whether all images captured need to be retained on the device after processing.

 - After analysis of the images, if the algorithm finds that the driver is engaged in a distracting activity, it sends a visual notification on the phone in the form of a text image.
 It also sends an audio notification to alert the driver.